 I originally experimented with using an Eggtimer Apogee kit.
 This was attractive because it was relatively simple and lightweight, not to mention cheap, but it required soldering, a weakness of mine.

 For the electronic deployment, I only wired up the e-match to the drogue terminal.
-In a DD setup, the drogue parachute should be fired at apogee.
+In a dual-deployment setup, the drogue parachute should be fired at apogee.
 Then, once the barometer detects the vehicle has reached some pre-programmed altitude (like 300 or 500 feet) then the main parachute will fire and the vehicle can drift down to the ground.
 Since Viper is only designed to use a single main parachute, only the drogue terminal is needed.

 For my L1 flight, I used 1/4″ rail buttons for 1010 rails.
 However, Rick Maschek encouraged me to use the larger 1015 rail buttons for when I returned to FAR for my L2.
 On my second trip, I was extremely glad of this change since it enabled me to use a 20′ rail, which was definitely necessary considering the wind speeds.